 The framers of the U.S. Constitution allowed a method to remove a sitting president or other civil officers from public office through the process of impeachment.
 In September 2019, the Speaker of the House announced that formal impeachment hearings would begin against President Donald Trump.

 Inventor, scientist, and architect are among the many titles that the brilliant and highly productive seventeenth century scientist Robert Hooke has been given.
 For he was a man of many talents, making discoveries in diverse fields of science and technology.

 Sir Isaac Newton has been hailed as one of the greatest minds the world has ever known, revolutionizing the sciences of physics and mathematics.
 His masterwork, the Principia, is one of the most important works of the science of all time.

-Nicolaus Copernicus was a Polish priest and astronomer in the sixteenth century who took the bold step of placing the sun at the center of the solar system instead of the earth, going against a belief that had been held since ancient times.
+Nicolaus Copernicus was a Polish priest and astronomer in the 16th century who took the bold step of placing the sun at the center of the solar system instead of the earth.
+His most famous work is "On the Revolutions of Celestial Spheres" published in 1532.

 The radical abolitionist John Brown, who many said was insane, led a small group of men to attack the U.S. military arsenal at Harpers Ferry, Virginia, in 1859.
 Many have regarded this bold act as the spark that ignited the American Civil War.